All About Money Mules

 - Speed – Criminals believe they can direct the movement of victim funds through money mules, faster than law enforcement can keep track.
 This is not always true.

-- Low Cost – If the money mule takes a percentage of money, this is victim money which never actually belonged to the criminal.
+- Low Cost – If the money mule takes a percentage of the money, this is victim money which never actually belonged to the criminal.

 - Low Risk – Each money mule adds one more level of distance between the victim and criminal actors.